 While you are not expected to be an expert in the specifications and physics of the laser device, it is important that the laser technician uses the latest technology - the faster, lower energy technology tends to be much more effective.

 4. Is the technology being used FDA or CE approved?

-Not all laser devices have passed regulatory testing, which means their safety and effectiveness are not guaranteed - so this is a really important question to ask.
-Unfortunately there are knock offs out there, which can really damage the skin.
-If the price seems too good to be true - it often is, and it’s often because the technology being used hasn’t been through all of the regulatory steps.
-If you’re in the UK, that’s the CE mark, if you’re in the US, that’s FDA approval.
+Not all laser devices have passed regulatory testing, which means their safety and effectiveness are not guaranteed, so this is a really vital question to ask.
+Unfortunately, there are knock offs out there that can damage the skin.
+If the price seems too good to be true then it often is, and the technology being used hasn’t been through all of the regulatory steps.
+If you’re in the UK, that’s the CE mark and if you’re in the US, that’s FDA approval.